tytydraco/yessleep/out/I_stole_a_clock_from_the_Ghost_Fleet_now_I_know_why_its_haunted.md

 “THEY USED IT TO FIND US…”

 That same voice from earlier spoke from just outside the duck blind.
-The woman in front of me just stared at the tidal clock in its black sac, tears starting to run down her face, mixing with the blood from her mouth.
+The woman in front of me just stared at the tidal clock in its black sack, tears starting to run down her face, mixing with the blood from her mouth.

 “There are more of ya…who’s out there!?”, I pleaded.